 New Ulm Eagles keep on winning and now have four straight wins

-It was smooth sailing for the New Ulm Eagles as they claimed another victory on Tuesday against the Worthington Trojans, making it four in a row.
-They won 9-0 over Worthington.
+It was smooth sailing for the New Ulm Eagles as they claimed another victory on Friday against the Windom Eagles, making it four in a row.
+They won 7-1 over Windom.

-It was smooth sailing for the New Ulm Eagles as they claimed another victory on Tuesday against the Worthington Trojans, making it four in a row.
-They won 9-0 over Worthington.
+It was smooth sailing for the New Ulm Eagles as they claimed another victory on Friday against the Windom Eagles, making it four in a row.
+They won 7-1 over Windom.

 Next up: